OptimalBits/redbird/README.md

 ##HOT

 We have now support for automatic generation of SSL certificates using Letsencrypt.
-Zero config setup for your SSL protected services that just works.
+Zero config setup for your TLS protected services that just works.

 ##Features